stevenrouk/evolution-of-machine-learning/README.md

 Whereas previously you needed supercomputers and teams of researchers to create algorithms even capable of recognizing hand-written digits, these days millions of people have the computing power needed to create sophisticated facial recognition algorithms.
 (And for those who don't posess the computing power on their personal machines, they can simply purchase it through platforms like [AWS](https://aws.amazon.com/machine-learning/).)

-### A Quickly Changing Field
+### A Rapidly Evolving Field

-With this kind of rapidly changing technological landscape, I was curious as to characteristics of machine learning and how those have changed over the last few decades.
+With this kind of quickly changing technological landscape, I was curious as to characteristics of machine learning and how those have changed over the last few decades.
 As a data scientist and machine learning practitioner, I'm constantly looking for ways to better understand the field and keep up with developments.
 If I could find a way to analyze the recent trajectory of machine learning, I would be in a better place from which to put it to good use.

 ## The Data